xts2002/demo-ci/README.md

 #### Step 3

-Now, create a PR with your changes.
-You may click on the Pull Request tab on your GitHub repository and follow the options to create a PR from your buggy branch to your main branch.
+Create a PR with your changes.
+Click on the Pull Request tab on your GitHub repository and follow the options to create a PR from your buggy branch to your main branch.
 If you prefer, you can just type the following URL in your browser (where `<USER>` should be replaced by your GitHub user).

 ```bash
 https://github.com/<USER>/demo-ci/compare/main...buggy